 As Africa continues its trajectory toward becoming one of the world’s fastest-growing regions, rapid advancements in energy, infrastructure, and digital technologies are shaping the continent’s transformation.
 These sectors are driving economic growth, attracting investment, and redefining how African states, investors, and businesses engage within the global marketplace.

-Against this backdrop, ALN is proud to sponsor this year’s Africa Day at the Dubai Arbitration Week 2025, in partnership with Africa Construction Law, the Commercial Bar Association (COMBAR), and the SOAS Arbitration and Dispute Resolution Centre.
+Against this backdrop, ALN was proud to sponsor Africa Day at Dubai Arbitration Week 2025, in partnership with Africa Construction Law, the Commercial Bar Association (COMBAR), and the SOAS Arbitration and Dispute Resolution Centre.

-Taking place on Thursday, 13 November 2025, from 10:00 AM to 3:00 PM (GST), Africa Day will convene leading practitioners, industry experts, and policymakers to explore the theme: “Arbitration & Africa’s Growth Sectors: Shaping the Future of Energy, Infrastructure, and Digital Transformation.”
+Held on Thursday, 13 November 2025, from 10:00 AM to 3:00 PM (GST), Africa Day convened leading practitioners, industry experts, and policymakers to explore the theme: “Arbitration & Africa’s Growth Sectors: Shaping the Future of Energy, Infrastructure, and Digital Transformation.”

-The discussions will delve into how arbitration can catalyse Africa’s sustainable growth by enhancing investor confidence, mitigating cross-border risks, and supporting large-scale projects across key growth sectors.
+The discussions examined how arbitration could catalyse Africa’s sustainable growth by enhancing investor confidence, mitigating cross-border risks, and supporting large-scale projects across key growth sectors.

 Echoing this, Orphee Haddad, Head of Disputes at ADNA (ALN firm in Algeria, Côte d’Ivoire, Guinea and Morocco) noted: “The continent’s energy transition, digital acceleration, and infrastructure expansion bring immense opportunity—but also new complexities.
 Arbitration, when effectively harnessed, can serve as a bridge between investors, governments, and communities, helping align Africa’s growth with global standards of fairness and sustainability.”

-Representing ALN at Dubai Arbitration Week 2025 will be a multi-jurisdictional delegation from across the continent and the UAE, including:
+ALN was represented by a multi-jurisdictional delegation from across the continent and the UAE, including:

 - Orphee Haddad – Head of Disputes, ADNA